FOSSEE/st-scripts/multiple_plots/script.rst

 The figure command takes an integer as an argument which is the serial number of the plot.
 This selects the corresponding plot.
 All the plot commands we run hereafter are applied to the selected plot.
-In this example figure 1 is the sine plot and figure 2 is the cosine plot.For example,we can save each plot separately
+In this example figure 1 is the sine plot and figure 2 is the cosine plot.
+For example,we cansave each plot separately

 ..
 L19